dmbarbour/wikilon/docs/CommandSequences.md

         [foo, bar, baz, qux] desugars to:
         [foo \[bar \[baz \[qux] seq] seq] seq]

 This is a right-associative binding.
 The continuation is hidden until just before we return.
 The continuation could easily be shoved into the program environment or returned to our interpreter.
-Parsing it does require reversing each block at some point, but we're likely to do that anyway.
+It isn't difficult to recognize that a block ends with `\[...] seq]`, so the desugaring is reversible in a straightforward way.

 ### Reviewing Use Case: Data Sequences